Best HOA Software for Self-Managed Associations: An Independent, Rubric-Scored Comparison

 Can a vendor pay to improve its ranking?

 No. The rubric and weights were defined before scoring, and rankings are never affected by compensation.
-As of July 3, 2026 we have no active paid relationship with any vendor listed.
-If affiliate or referral relationships begin, they’ll be disclosed on this page — and the scores won’t move because of them.
+As of July 15, 2026 we have no paid relationship with any ranked vendor.
+We do have a QuickBooks (Intuit) affiliate relationship, disclosed where QuickBooks appears in the unranked “also in the market” section; QuickBooks is not ranked, and the relationship doesn’t move any score.

 What’s the cheapest credible option?